What is one thing an entrepreneur should do for an initial start-up?

 Focus On An Initial Start Up Procedure

 Make sure you have an initial start-up procedure in place.
 Do your research in advance.
 Have a checklist.
+Get the best merchant services at the best rates.
 It’s best to stay on top of things at the beginning to help ensure your success down the road.
 Have a plan in place and be ready to execute it.

 Phillip Akhzar, Arka